 Cold Drawn Steel

 A term you might see pop up when looking at wire rings and tube bending production is cold drawn steel.
-This is a technique used in the fabrication process to form round shapes.
-Before the steel can be drawn, it’s usually hammered and rolled so that it can fit a die.
-It is then pulled (or drawn) through the die to attain the necessary shape.
-Steel used in the cold drawn process may have been hot-rolled or cold-rolled beforehand.
+This is a technique used in the production of steel extruded products like seamless tube and wire called “long products”.
+The billet steel is extruded as a rod but then drawn (or pulled) through a die to attain the necessary shape.
+Steel used in the cold drawn process may have been hot-rolled or cold-rolled beforehand but is usually hot rolled initially.

 More complex shapes may need to be drawn multiple times.